24 Clarke St Northcote Victoria 3070 Australia

 We also have experience defending Will challenges and are sensitive to the broader issues that surround the passing of a loved one.

-If, because of accident or illness, you needed a loved one to make important life decisions for you, we can create for you a binding authority that will become effective if you lose your 'legal capacity.'
+If, because of accident or illness, you needed a loved one to make important life decisions for you, we can create a binding authority for you that will only become effective if you lose your 'legal capacity.'

 Click here for more information about Power of Attorney and Enduring Guardianship